Dietary patterns

 The Mediterranean pattern's success cannot be pinned to a single nutrient.
 Three mechanisms have the strongest support:

 2. Plant protein replacing red meat.
 The pattern's protein architecture — legumes, nuts, fish — supplies the amino acids needed to maintain muscle without the IGF-1 / mTOR-driven signal that comes with high red and processed meat intake.
-See Protein and mTOR for the protein side of this trade-off.
+See Protein for the protein side of this trade-off.

 3. Microbiome and "inflammaging."
 Pilot studies show a switch from a Western to a Mediterranean pattern measurably alters gut microbial composition and tryptophan metabolism within four days.
 Fiber from unrefined grains and legumes plus polyphenols from olive oil and vegetables feed beneficial taxa, reinforce the gut barrier, and dampen the chronic low-grade inflammation that drives cardiovascular and neurodegenerative disease.